Skip to content

 Talent Management

-The goal is to identify, attract, deploy, develop and permanently retain the potential of all talents - i.e. all employees and managers.
-Not only high potentials, but all employees are in focus.
+The goal is to identify, win, deploy in a targeted manner, develop and permanently retain the potentials of all talents – that is, of all employees and managers.
+Not only high potentials but all employees are the focus.

 Taxonomy

 Systematic ordering and classification of terms.
-At Valcom: The soft skills taxonomy with around 390 soft skills and values terms in 4 competence areas, developed by Prof. Dr. Werner Sauter.
+At Valcom: the soft skills taxonomy with around 390 soft skills and value terms in 4 competence areas, developed by Prof. Dr. Werner Sauter.

 Competence learning in the work process with human learning partners and the AI learning partner.
 These three partners acquire and exchange knowledge and reflect through action.
 The future of learning with AI.